- Next date TBD: We are working on planning the next event, which will likely take place early in .

 - Help with peer reviews of other team members’ submissions

-As with everything we do, be customer driven.
+As with everything we do, be customer-first.
 When choosing a topic, consider whether our core audience of developers would be interested in it.
 If you’re a developer, would you click on this post if you saw it on Hacker News?

 Check out our ideas doc, which will be the source of truth for what posts everyone is working on.